ivan-sincek/nagooglesearch/README.md

 If `max_results` is set to, e.g., `200` and `num` is set to, e.g., `80`, then, maximum unique URLs that could be returned could actually reach `240`.

 Check the list of user agents [here](https://github.com/ivan-sincek/bot-safe-agents/blob/main/src/bot_safe_agents/user_agents.txt).
 For more user agents, check [scrapeops.io](https://scrapeops.io).

-If you keep getting no results, you may need to refresh your [tracking cookies](https://github.com/ivan-sincek/nagooglesearch/blob/main/src/nagooglesearch/nagooglesearch.py#L167).

 ### Shortest Possible